shadman-shahid/shadman-shahid.github.io/_pages/about.md

 I am a graduate student (Masters) under  [Professor Dr. Anisuzzaman Talukder][Anis].
 Currently, besides my full time appointment as a Machine Learning Engineer in  [ACI Limited][ACI], I am doing M.Sc in  [Electrical and Electronic Engineering][EEE-BUET] from [Bangladesh University of Engineering and Technology (BUET)][buet] with a specialization in Electronics and photonics.
 My research interest includes _nanophotonics and plasmonics_, _photonic design optimization_ and _photonic inverse design_.
 However, a thanks to my current role as a machine learning engineer since July 2022, I also have workable expertise in _Machine learning/Deep learning techniques and tools_.
 This interest has driven me to explore the field of ML/DL assisted electromagnetic simulation and modelling.
 <!-- My greater goal is to work with enabled photonic computation and photonic devices.
 To be at the forefront of photonic integrated circuits research, building machine learning optimized devices. -->

 I have previously worked with a special class of plasmonic lasers called **[Tamm-plasmon lasers][tamm-laser]**.
 My goal had been to devise a design for a tamm-plasmon laser, that could operate with two closely spaced modes.
-To that end, I, along with my the then research partner [Shahed-e-Zumrat](zumrat) devised two different approaches.
+To that end, I, along with my the then research partner [Shahed-e-Zumrat][zumrat] devised two different approaches.
 The first approach utilized **[a lateral redesigning of a simple rectangular nanohole array to a more complex merged lattice array][merged-lattice]**.
 The second approach relied on the utilization of **[two distributed bragg reflectors, tuned to slightly different wavelengths][dual-dbr-laser]**

 Apart from the published works, I am also currently exploring the physics of tamm plasmon laser working with the merged lattice array.